Drain Cleaning for alleviating clogs and backups

 If you’ve walked through the plumbing section of your local hardware store, you may have seen that drain snakes are available for purchase.
 You may be wondering “can I just do my own drain clean?”
 At first, this may seem like a good idea.
 If you could do your own drain clean every month, there would be no need to ever repair your damaged drain pipes.
 However, there is more than meets the eye to a drain clean, and if done incorrectly, an extreme amount of damage can be inflicted to your property and yourself.

-Consumer grade drain machines are built to service the small pipes immediately under a sink or tub.
-They can not handle tearing through blockages in your home’s larger drains.
-When used in larger building drain pipes like septic or sewer lines, these small snakes tangle into themselves.
+Consumer-grade drain machines are built to service the small pipes immediately under a sink or tub.
+They can not handle tearing through blockages in your home’s larger drain pipes.
+When used in main building drain lines like septic or sewer lines, these small snakes tangle into themselves.
 Once knotted up, it is extremely difficult to pull this cable from the pipe.
-Ripping this tangled line out often inflicts more damage to your drain line, if you can remove it at all.
-On the other hand if you do manage to rent or buy a larger professional grade drain machine, you may be faced with a very different set of problems.
+Ripping this tangled line out often inflicts more damage to your drain line – if you can remove it at all.
+On the other hand, if you do manage to rent or buy a larger professional grade drain machine, you may be faced with a very different set of problems.
 The power and torque required to clear difficult blockages means that these machines can be very dangerous to operate.
 It is not unusual for even skilled operators to accidentally break a finger or a wrist during a drain clean.
 More serious harm can occur from infections transmitted by the sewer water itself.
-It is imperative for you and your home’s health to trust a skilled drain cleaner with you drain problems.
-Your plumber should always be using professional grade equipment and know the proper way to use it.
+It is imperative for you and your home’s health to trust a skilled drain cleaner with your drain problems.
+Your plumber should always be using professional-grade equipment and know the proper way to use it.
 C.A.
 Taciak & Sons is a licensed, insured, and expert drain cleaning contractor.

 So what tools will your expert drain cleaner bring out to the job?
 There are two types of professional drain machines – also known as snakes.
 They are drum machines and sectional cable machines.